 Exhibition (2009), FADA Gallery, University of Johannesburg (catalogue).

-The 1st component of the installation comprises 13 prints that resemble pages of a Victorian woman’s diary, mounted on linen and contained in a single frame.
-Each pagecontains narrativised extracts and direct quotes from Bertha Marks’s original letters to her husband, sourced from the Samuel Marks Papers Archive, Kaplan Centre for Jewish Research, University of Cape Town.
-The texts provide insight into her homesickness for England and her sense of alienation and loneliness in southern Africa, both of which she attempts to overcome byrecreating an English botanical and architectural environment on the Highveld.
+The first component of this installation comprises 13 prints that resemble pages of a Victorian woman's diary, mounted on linen and contained in a single frame.
+Each page contains narrativised extracts and direct quotes from Bertha Marks’s - the British wife of the Jewish entrepreneur, Sammy Marks - original letters to her husband, sourced from the Samuel Marks Papers Archive, Kaplan Centre for Jewish Research, University of Cape Town.
+The texts provide insight into her homesickness for England and her sense of alienation and loneliness in southern Africa, both of which she attempts to overcome by recreating an English botanical and architectural environment on the Highveld.
 Like most British immigrant or settler women, Bertha Marks was reluctant to adapt her new surroundings.
 Rather, her identity was constructed around a constant striving to maintain Victorian attitudes, behaviours and values through assertion of Victorian codes of respectability, with their inherent assumption of white supremacy.